Reprints not available in PDF format are available by request (send me an email).

 Hooker, K. V.*, P. K. Kostka*, W. C. Hockaday, C. M. Walker, D. F. Whigham, and R. S. King.
 Nuclear Magnetic Resonance reveals effects of catchment alder cover on leaf litter breakdown in Alaskan headwater streams.

 Voss., K., R. S. King, and E. H. Bernhardt.
-From a line in the sand to a landscape of decisions: estimating biodiversity loss in central Appalachian streams.
+From a line in the sand to a landscape of decisions: a quantitative tool for estimating biodiversity loss in support of natural resource management.

 Yeager, A. D.*, R. D. Doyle, C. J. Robbins*, C. M. Walker, and R. S. King*.
 Low-level dissolved organic carbon additions influence periphyton enzyme activity, metabolism and biomass accrual in an Alaskan headwater stream.